 European police have arrested six people as part of an investigation into a theft which saw €24 million (US $27 million) stolen from users of cryptocurrency exchange.

-In a press release, Europol described how five men and one woman were simultaneously arrested on Tuesday morning at the homes of the suspects in Charlcombe, Lower Weston and Staverton (UK) and Amsterdam and Rotterdam (the Netherlands).
+, Europol described how five men and one woman were simultaneously arrested on Tuesday morning at the homes of the suspects in Charlcombe, Lower Weston and Staverton (UK) and Amsterdam and Rotterdam (the Netherlands).

 A larger number of electronic devices and equipment were seized at the homes of those arrested, and will now be examined by the UK's South West Regional Cyber Crime Unit (SW RCCU).

 Those apprehended in the UK were arrested on suspicion of committing computer misuse and money laundering offences, while their Dutch counterparts - including a 19-year-old woman in Amsterdam - have been arrested on suspicion of money laundering.